Ashtamudi Lake: Access

 Considering Kollam as the entry city to the lake, access to the lake are to the Thiruvananthapuram International Airport, 71 km away and by road to almost all important centres in Kerala and the rest of the country.
 National Highway 47 (NH 47) passes through the lake periphery not only from Quilon but also to other locations on its bank from Thiruvananthapuram to the northern towns of Kerala.
 Southern Railways network of lines connects Quilon with all important centres in the rest of the country.
 Ferry services operate daily to Alleppey and boats operate to all villages located in the canals of the backwater system.
 The boat jetty is located at about 2 km away from the railway station.
 Famous Paravur estuary and backwaters are just 21 kilometer away from Ashtamudi.
+National waterway 3 (Kollam - Kottappuram) starts from the south of Ashtamudi lake over a distance of 168 km.
+Among the seven terminals positioned along this waterway, Ashtamudi and Kollam are situated along the estuary.
+Regular boat services to Muthiraparamb, Guhanandapuram, Ayiramthengu, Munroe Island, and Alappuzha are available from the Kollam jetty.